SoftwareAG/c8y-docs/content/edge-k8s/edge-operations-bundle/monitoring-edge-metrics.md

 ---
-weight: 70
+weight: 15
-title: Monitoring the Edge metrics
+title: Monitoring the Edge metrics from your cloud tenant
 layout: redirect
 ---

-In your {{< product-c8y-iot >}} cloud tenant, you can monitor the measurements of the Edge appliance listed in the table below.
-To monitor the measurements from your cloud tenant, ensure that you have registered your Edge appliance with the {{< product-c8y-iot >}} cloud tenant.
-See [Registering the Edge appliance in the {{< product-c8y-iot >}} tenant](/edge/remote-connectivity/#registering-the-edge-appliance-in-the-cumulocity-iot-tenant) for more information.
+In your {{< product-c8y-iot >}} cloud tenant, you can monitor the measurements of the Edge listed in the table below.
+To monitor the measurements from your cloud tenant, ensure that you have registered your Edge with the {{< product-c8y-iot >}} cloud tenant.
+See [Registering Edge in the cloud tenant](/edge-k8s/k8-edge-connecting-edge-to-cloud/#k8-edge-register-edge-on-cloud) for more information.

 |<div style="width:150px">Measurement</div>|<div style="width:250px">Metrics</div>|Description
 |:---|:---|:---